Skip to main content

 Follow the CSS Namespacing guide.

-4. Include the autoloader
+5. Include the namespaced autoloader

-require_once trailingslashit( dirname( __FILE__ ) ) . 'vendor/autoload.php';
+require_once trailingslashit( dirname( __FILE__ ) ) . 'vendor-namespaced/autoload.php';

-5. Customize the TrustedLogin configuration options
+6. Customize the TrustedLogin configuration options

 The configuration array is where you set up the TrustedLogin Client SDK to work with your plugin or theme.
 You can customize the configuration to match your needs.

-6. Instantiate the TrustedLogin Client
+7. Instantiate the TrustedLogin Client

 info